 Blazing Paddles is a standup paddleboard race, canoe & kayak celebration held on the Cuyahoga River, a historic body of water that's risen like a phoenix from its ecological low-point in 1969.
-You'll be racing on a curvy 5.7-mile urban course that flows past a unique mix of riverfront sites where iconic pyramids of sand and stone stand in contrast to newly created paved paths and green-spaces.
-The scenic course with sweeping views of downtown Cleveland will take you under 10 bridges spanning the river before you reach the race’s turnaround point - THE location of the 1952 Cuyahoga River fire, the infamous image that's used as a visual stand-in for the much smaller June 22, 1969 fire.
+You'll navigate a curvy, 5.7-mile urban course that flows past a unique mix of riverfront sites where iconic pyramids of sand and stone stand in contrast to paved paths and green-spaces.
+The scenic course with sweeping views of downtown Cleveland will take you under 10 bridges spanning the river before you reach the turnaround point - THE location of the 1952 Cuyahoga River fire, the infamous image that's often used as a visual stand-in for the much smaller June 22, 1969 fire.

-Yes, Blazing Paddles' turnaround point serves as a physical metaphor for the turnaround of the Cuyahoga River and the turnaround our nation's relationship with its national resources.
-The ’69 fire launched America’s environmental movement.
-When you compete in Blazing Paddles on Cleveland’s historic river, you'll be reminding the nation of the great things that happen when our natural resources are protected.
+Blazing Paddles' turnaround point at the former Jefferson St. bridge serves as a physical metaphor for the turnaround of the Cuyahoga River and the turnaround our nation's relationship with its national resources.
+The ’69 fire ignited America’s environmental movement and when you participate in Blazing Paddles on the day of the 50th anniversary, you'll be reminding the nation of the great things that can happen when our natural resources are protected.

+Blazing Paddles is not just a paddle event: it is a mecca for the paddleboard, canoe, and kayak community to make a national statement that healthy and vibrant rivers are an essential quality of life enhancer for America’s waterfront cities - and GOOD business for local economies.
 At one time in American history, hundreds of rivers were used as sewers for the byproducts of industrial processes.
-Yet it is the Cuyahoga River that stands alone as the poster-child for the ravages of a bygone era.
-More rigorous environmental regulations and engaged citizen stewardship helped fuel the recovery of tributaries that now support not only a widening array of fish and wildlife species, but they also support a sustainable economic driver for their regions: tourism and recreation.
-Blazing Paddles is not just a stand-up paddleboard (SUP) race: it will serve as the mecca for the SUP community to make a national statement that healthy and vibrant rivers are an essential quality of life enhancer for America’s waterfront cities.
+Yet the Cuyahoga River stands alone as the symbol for the ravages of a bygone era.
+More rigorous environmental regulations and engaged citizen stewardship have helped fuel the recovery of tributaries that now support not only a widening array of fish and wildlife species, but they also serve as a sustainable economic driver for their regions: tourism and recreation.

 In addition to the 5.7-mile race, Blazing Paddles will offer a shorter 2-mile paddle for casual paddleboarders, kayakers and canoeists.
-We are currently working on river access that will allow kayaks and canoes the ability to pass the site of the 1969 fire during the 6 mile float down to Rivergate Park.
-Details will be released in January.
+Blazing Paddles is part of the Kentucky Waterman Series and the newly created Erie Series.
+We are working to secure river access that will allow fast kayaks and canoes the ability to see the location of the 1969 fire.
+Our model?
+The EPIC Ohio River Paddlefest.
+Register on Paddle Guru TODAY as our field will be capped.

 The burning river image from 1952, forever used to illustrate the much smaller 1969 fire, has been iconic shorthand for well-meaning folks to press a number of agendas forward on a number of fronts.
 And yeah, it's also been used in a not-so well meaning fashion (#CLEvsTBS anyone?).
 Our vision for Blazing Paddles is to provide a national stage for recreation to show the world that clean water and clean rivers matter and are worth preserving, protecting and investing in.
 And when amazing photographers like Lawson Whitaker document hundreds of paddleboards. kayak and canoes recreating on the birthplace of the environmental movement, you'll be part of launching a new brand and a new narrative for the Cuyahoga River.
 Healthy rivers ARE economic drivers!